javisantos/ordered-fast-json-patch/README.md

 Compares object trees `document1` and `document2` and returns the difference relative to `document1` as a patches array.
 If `invertible` is true, then each change will be preceded by a test operation of the value in `document1`.

+**🆕 Automatic Reorder Detection**: When comparing objects, this function automatically detects when keys have been reordered and generates `reorder` patch operations instead of multiple `add`/`remove` operations.
+This works for nested objects and is combined intelligently with other operations like `replace`, `add`, and `remove`.

 If there are no differences, returns an empty array (length 0).

 Example: